 I’ve never read Oscar Wilde’s only novel ‘The Picture of Dorian Gray’ always meant to, but somehow never quite got round to it.
 So when my friend invited to me see this new stage adaption of the novel I was intrigued.
 It’s sometimes easier to watch a play than read the book and anyway I knew the main gist of it.
-To avoid his beauty fading a guy sells his soul in order that a portrait painted of him ages rather than himself.
+To avoid his beauty fading Dorian Grey sells his soul in order that a portrait painted of him ages rather than himself.
 The play was performed at the Jermyn St Theatre, I’d not been to this particularly theatre before, but it’s tiny and makes for a very intimate performance.
 The play only had 4 actors and a somewhat basic set.
-Certainly not the usual slick West End type production, that saying it was well acted and I did enjoy it and it has definitely inspired me to finally read the novel.
+Certainly not the usual slick West End type production, that saying that it was well acted and I did enjoy it and it has definitely inspired me to finally read the novel.

 The Curious Incident of the Dog in the Night-Time is another book I read as a teenager while at school.
 When it was first adapted for the stage at the National I was really keen to see it, particularly after it got such rave reviews.
 However I just never seemed to get round to it.
 It transferred to the West End, opened on Broadway, went on a nationwide tour and yet still I never got round to seeing it.
 Anyway finally I saw that it was about to close and thought I really should get my arse in gear and see it.
 So I booked tickets with my friend Rup to see it.
 I’d vaguely remembered most of the basic story of the play, but there was still some nice surprises in the play of things that I’d forgotten, including who crucially who killed the dog.
 The play was beautifully staged and I enjoyed it.
 Really glad that I finally got to see it.
 Make sure you stay for the end where they explain the maths problem.